searchspring/snap/README.md

 ## Prerequisite
 ### NPM v7.x
 Npm v7.x is required for it's workspaces feature
-Npm v7.7.0 is required for executing scripts in specific packages
+Npm v7.7.0 is optional for executing scripts in workspaces
 ### ~/.npmrc
 Only required if packages are still private.
 Replace `{token}` with a Github personal access token
 ```